-Our qualified Special Educational Needs Coordinator is Mrs C Hutchinson and Mrs H Storey is the Deputy SENCO.
-You are welcome to contact Mrs Hutchinson or Mrs Storey through the school office (0191 4202588) to discuss any aspect of the support we offer to our pupils.
+Our qualified Special Educational Needs Coordinator is Mrs K McKenna and Mrs H Storey is the Qualified Deputy SENCO.
+You are welcome to contact Mrs McKenna or Mrs Storey through the school office (0191 4202588) to discuss any aspect of the support we offer to our pupils.

 For contact details of some of the services we use, please click here.